Ever Thought About ‘Selling’ Service?

 Here’s what the Customer Service industry is missing: a service catalogue.

 A what?
-It’s like a product catalog, only for customer service.
+It’s like a product catalogue, only for customer service.

 Your service in fact.
 The one you provide to your customers, courtesy of your customer service operation.
 It’s strange but true that service professionals never think of telling their customers what they ‘sell.’
 For a product marketer, this would be the equivalent of forgetting to get dressed before going in to work!